-They shifted their focussed on providing retail loans with small ticket size rather than corporate loans with larger ticket size in order to achieve diversification and spread the risk.
+They shifted their focus on providing retail loans with small ticket size rather than corporate loans with larger ticket size in order to achieve diversification and spread the risk.

 The management said no to unsecured lending.
-They tightened their lending practises and reduced the amount of unsecured loans drastically from 29% in 2009 to 3.5% in 2019.
+They tightened their lending practices and reduced the number of unsecured loans drastically from 29% in 2009 to 3.5% in 2019.

 The bank focussed on giving loans to people strictly above the score of 700.

 The management shifted to focus on reducing bulk deposits and increasing retail deposits in order to improve their liquidity and risk profile on the asset side.